AWS Web Hosting: Benefits, Features, and Best Practices

 -

-Comparing hosting providers on scalability, cost, or global reach.
+Comparing hosting providers based on scalability, cost, or global reach.

 -

-Forecasting infrastructure requirements for growth or peak campaigns.
+Forecasting infrastructure needs for growth or peak campaigns.

 -